Greek olive farmers demand cash as bank fears grow

-LONDON/ATHENS, July 7 (Reuters) - The cash economy emerging after the closure of Greece’s banks is beginning to paralyse the country’s vital olive oil industry as farmers demand cash for supplies that distributors are unable to pay.
+LONDON/ATHENS (Reuters) - The cash economy emerging after the closure of Greece’s banks is beginning to paralyze the country’s vital olive oil industry as farmers demand cash for supplies that distributors are unable to pay.

 With the country’s lenders at risk of default, Greece’s half a million olive growers, many of them small family businesses, fear the banks will raid their accounts and are refusing to accept large payments via bank transfer.